Sanjay Gandhi: Jama Masjid beautification and slum demolition

 Sanjay Gandhi and Brij Vardhan, accompanied by Jagmohan the vice-chairman of Delhi Development Authority (DDA), was reportedly irked during his visit to Turkman Gate in old Delhi area that he couldn't see the grand old Jama Masjid because of the maze of tenements.
 On 13 April 1976, the DDA team bulldozed the tenements.
 Police resorted to firing to quell the demonstrations opposing the destruction.
 The firing resulted in at least 150 deaths.
 Over 70,000 people were displaced during this episode.
 The displaced inhabitants were moved to a new undeveloped housing site across the Yamuna river.

-Compulsory sterilization program
+Compulsory sterilisation programme

-In September 1976, Sanjay Gandhi initiated a widespread compulsory sterilization program to limit population growth.
-The exact extent of Sanjay Gandhi's role in the implementation of the program is somewhat disputed, with some writers holding Gandhi directly responsible for his authoritarianism, and other writers blaming the officials who implemented the program rather than Gandhi himself.
+In September 1976, Sanjay Gandhi initiated a widespread compulsory sterilisation programme to limit population growth.
+The exact extent of Sanjay Gandhi's role in the implementation of the programme is somewhat disputed, with some writers holding Gandhi directly responsible for his authoritarianism, and other writers blaming the officials who implemented the programme rather than Gandhi himself.
+Most notable was Uttawar forced sterilisations on November 6, 1976, when mass vasectomy of nearly 800 men of Uttawar village, Palwal district, Haryana was carried out.